The Honeydew Podcast is a comedy podcast totally like no other!

 Christina Pazsitsky is best known as the Queen of Jeans and is a highly decorated comedian in her own right.

-This actually causes a great discussion between Christina and Ryan, as they both discuss what it is that makes trauma so potent, and why our minds cling to traumatic memories in the way that they do.
+This causes a great discussion between Christina and Ryan, as they both discuss what makes trauma so potent and why our minds cling to traumatic memories in the way that they do.

 Steve-O – O My Dew

-Steve-O is one of the most legendary members of the crew behind the popular Jackass franchise and an incredibly charming man in his own right.
+Steve-O is one of the most legendary crew members behind the popular Jackass franchise and an incredibly charming man in his own right.

-This episode seeks to explore the history behind the man himself, as Steve-O and Ryan discuss his incredibly troublesome recovery from addiction and the impact that his prior addictions have had on his life.
+This episode explores the history behind the man himself, as Steve-O and Ryan discuss his incredibly troublesome recovery from addiction and the impact that his prior addictions have had on his life.